Is the following you? You want to start sewing clothes (or costumes or cosplay) for yourself, but you don’t know where to start.

-You don’t have a sewing machine or you have a sewing machine but haven’t or don’t know how to use it.
+You don’t have a sewing machine.
+Or you have a sewing machine but haven’t used it or don’t know how to use it.

 You’ve never really sewn anything in your life (if you did, it was ages ago and you don’t know if you remember anything and wouldn’t trust anything you do remember anyway).

-If any or all of the above describes you, you’re in the right place… or at least, reading the right article.
+If any or all of the above describe you, you’re in the right place… or at least, reading the right article.

-Here are the basic steps to get started sewing.
+Here are the basic steps to start sewing clothes.

 Decide what to sew